 The trading price of our common stock has been, and may continue to be, volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
-For example, since January 1, 2015 the closing price of our common stock on the Nasdaq Global Select Market has ranged from \$22.70 per share to \$138.85 per share.
+For example, since January 1, 2015 the closing price of our common stock on the Nasdaq Global Select Market has ranged from \$17.06 per share to \$135.01 per share.
 The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-While the full extent of the economic impact and the duration of the COVID-19 pandemic may be difficult to assess or predict, it has already caused, and is likely to result in further, significant disruption of global financial markets, which may reduce our ability to access capital either at all or on favorable terms.
+While the full extent of the economic impact of the COVID-19 pandemic or recent increases in inflation rates (particularly as it relates to clinical- or manufacturing-related costs) may be difficult to assess or predict, such impacts have already caused, and are likely to result in further, significant disruption of global financial markets, which may reduce our ability to access capital either at all or on favorable terms.